A sufficient condition for a hypergraph to have a Berge-$k$-factor: Proof of Theorem

 \section{Proof of Theorem~\ref{thm2}}

-Assume to the contrary that $G$ has no $(2,k)$-factor.
+Assume to the contrary that $G$ has no $(\{0,2\},k)$-factor.
 Thus for $W=X$ and $f$ and $g$ defined as in~\eqref{eq3}, $G$ has a biased barrier $(A,B)$ by Theorem~\ref{partial}.
-Since $W=X$, by the definitions of $g$ and $f$, a component $D$ of $G-(A\cup B)$ is odd (even) if $k|V(D)\cap Y|+e_G(D,B)$ is odd (even).
+Since $W=X$, by the definitions of $g$ and $f$, a component $D$ of $G-(A\cup B)$ is $f$-odd ($f$-even) if $k|V(D)\cap Y|+e_G(D,B)$ is odd (even).

-If $G$ has no $Y$-cutset, let $S$ be any subset of $Y$ with $|S|=|Y|-2$ and $Y\setminus S=\{u,v\}$.
+If $G$ has no $Y$-cutset, let $S$ be any subset of $Y$ with $|S|=|Y|-2$, and let $Y\setminus S=\{u,v\}$.
 Then $u$ and $v$ belong to the same component in $G\ominus S$.
 Thus for any two distinct vertices $u,v\in Y$, there is a vertex $x\in X$ such that $x$ is adjacent in $G$ only to $u$ and $v$.
-Therefore, if we contract all edges incident with vertices of degree 2 of $X$ in $G$, we get a graph $G'$ such that $G'[Y]$ contains a spanning complete subgraph.
-Thus $G'$ has a $k$-factor and so $G$ contains a $(2,k)$-factor.
+For any vertex $x\in X$ with $d_G(x)=2$, if we remove $x$ from $G$ and add a new edge joining the two vertices in $N_G(x)$, then we get a graph $G'$ such that $G'[Y]$ contains a spanning complete subgraph.
+Thus $G'$ has a $k$-factor and so $G$ contains a $(\{0,2\},k)$-factor.
 Therefore we assume that $G$ has a $Y$-cutset.
 Our goal is to find a $Y$-cutset that violates the $Y$-toughness of $G$.
-Under the assumption that $G$ has a $Y$-cutset, we show in the claim below the size of $Y$ is large.
+Under the assumption that $G$ has a $Y$-cutset, we show in the claim below that the size of $Y$ is relatively large.

 \begin{claim} We have $|Y| \ge 2k+2$. \end{claim}